TCC WORLDWIDE ONLINE CONFERENCE

 TCC invites proposals for online presentations about learning design and technologies related to a broad range of subjects including, but not limited to:

 – Emerging online practices & learner experiences

 – Big data and learning analytics

-– Digital security & safety
+– Digital literacy, security & safety

 – Distance learning communities of practice (COP)

-– Educational technology in developing countries
+– Educational technology in emerging economies

 – Ethics and social issues in online learning

 – Gender, equity, and open access